 Benefits Of Running Inside Zone

-The benefits of running inside zone in football are the simplicity of teaching the offensive line and running back to be an athlete.
+The benefits of running the inside zone scheme in football are the simplicity of teaching the offensive line and running back.
+Block the player in your play side gap.
+The blocking scheme is simple enough where teams with big offensive linemen can move defensive linemen with simple combo blocks.

-The offensive line will look to double team and move to the linebackers, no matter what the defensive front is.
+The offensive line will look to double team and move to the linebackers, regardless of the defensive front.
 This makes the play very flexible against every type of defensive front.

 That’s why zone blocking is so popular among spread teams, due to the variety of outcomes in one play.